 To see mathematics as being relevant to their world and applicable to everyday life as well as being something that they will need as they move on through their school life and ultimately to the world of employment.
 To that end, a high-quality, interrelated and creative maths experience should be one that develops the children’s ability to think mathematically and allows them to apply the skills they have developed in a variety of ways.

 Our curriculum is intended to divide new material into manageable steps lesson by lesson.
 The school uses a variety of teaching and learning styles in mathematics lessons with a range of practical, class, group and independent work undertaken across the school.
 We recognise that in all our maths groups there will be children with different mathematical strengths and weaknesses, so provide carefully planned learning challenges for all pupils using a range of strategies to ensure high impact, timely intervention is in place where needed.
-Pupils are set weekly homework tasks to consolidate and/or extend their learning.
 Emphasis is placed on developing a secure understanding and recall of times tables facts.
 Daily teaching of times tables is planned throughout the school, ensuring progression in timetable assimilation.
 We have our own Times tables awards system.
-The expectation is for the vast majority of pupils to have achieved ‘gold’ standard for their year group by the end of the summer term.
+The expectation is for the vast majority of pupils to have achieved ‘Level 3’ standard for their year group by the end of the summer term.